wariorx/aws-certified-developer-associate-notes/06_Container_services_ECS.md

 * **Fargate Spot**

 ### Cluster Actions
-* Laund and/or stop containers
+* Launch and/or stop containers
 * Get cluster state
 * Scale in and out
 * Schedule container placement